 • normal high-water line of any great pond and the Spurwink River

-• upland edge of a coastal wetland, including all areas affected by tidal action such as cobble and sand beaches, mudflats, and rocky ledges;
+• normal high water line of tidal waters; ;

 • upland edge of a freshwater wetland

 and all land areas within seventy-five (75) feet, horizontal distance, of the normal high-water line of a stream.
-This district also applies to any structure built on, over or abutting a dock, wharf or pier, or other structure extending below the normal high-water line of a water body or within a wetland.
-(Effective October 15, 2009)
+This district also applies to any structure built on, over or abutting a dock, wharf or pier, or other structure extending, or located below the normal high-water line of a water body or within a wetland.
+(Effective October 15, 2009) The Town has prepared a zoning map showing the Shoreland Performance Overlay District based on the best available information at a town wide scale.
+The actual boundaries of this district, however, shall be determined from a field engineering determination of the topographic line as defined above.